opensearch-project/documentation-website/_search-plugins/sql/sql/nested-function.md

 ## Using the function in aggregation queries

-Nested fields can be aggregated in the `GROUP BY` clause and filtered in the `HAVING` clause using the `nested` function within SQL queries.
+Nested fields can be aggregated in the `GROUP BY` clause and filtered in the `HAVING` clause by using the `nested` function within SQL queries.

 ### Syntax